top of page

 I am a Master-Certified Barton Reading and Spelling tutor, which is the highest certification offered by the developer.

-I have taken numerous students through all 10 levels of this college-preparatory program.
+I have taken numerous students through all ten levels of the Barton program.

 My fun-loving style: